lguychard/loispy/README.md

 Some of the loisp syntax (`cond`, `switch`, `let*`) is implemented using loisp macros.
 Here is, for instance, the macrodef for `let*`:

     (macro=> let* (vars body...)
+      ;; Implements a special form for sequential variable binding.
       (=> expand (clauses body)
         (let ((first-clause (first clauses))
               (rest-clauses (all-but-first clauses)))